 In addition, we own or have responsibility for sites in Butte, Missoula and Helena, Montana on which former manufactured gas plants were located.
 The Butte and Helena sites, both listed as high priority sites on Montana's state superfund list, were placed into the Montana Department of Environmental Quality (MDEQ) voluntary remediation program for cleanup due to soil and groundwater impacts.
 Soil and coal tar were removed at the sites in accordance with the MDEQ requirements.
 Groundwater monitoring is conducted semiannually at both sites.
 At this time, we cannot estimate with a reasonable degree of certainty the nature and timing of additional remedial actions and/or investigations, if any, at the Butte site.
 In August 2016, the MDEQ sent us a Notice of Potential Liability and Request for Remedial Action regarding the Helena site.
-In September 2017, we submitted a Draft Remedial Investigation Work Plan for the Helena site, based on the request of the MDEQ.
-Comments from the MDEQ are expected before the end of 2018.
+In September 2017, we submitted a Draft Remedial Investigation Work Plan (Draft RIWP) for the Helena site, based on the request of the MDEQ.
+The MDEQ provided comments in August 2018, which did not materially impact our original plan, and we are revising the Draft RIWP accordingly.